 Finally, don’t forget to devote some time to the ad content.
 Interesting headlines, calls to action, and the keywords you’re bidding are all essential components for writing a killer ad.
 It goes without saying that you should test everything and have day-to-day optimisations to maximize your effectiveness.

 Many other marketing aspects like SEO and social media marketing are only around because of content.
-After all, there would be nothing to optimize and promote without content.
+After all, there would be nothing to optimise and promote without content.
 Examples of content include blog posts, infographics, videos, podcasts, social media posts, and product descriptions.

 In other words, content is anything that sends the right message to the audience.
 Communication is key in any social interaction, and marketing is no exception, which is why content is considered to be the heart of marketing.

 Creating content gives your customers something to talk about and, in turn, raises brand awareness.
 It also helps you build trust and authority, which puts you ahead in business as we’ve already discussed.
-On a technical level, content has the power to increase your site traffic as well as to improve your SEO and bump customer conversions.
+On a technical level, the content has the power to increase your site traffic as well as to improve your SEO and bump customer conversions.

 Content marketing in itself focuses mostly on the tactics and execution, meaning the creation, curation, and editing of content which was specifically created for marketing purposes.
 This is aimed towards making a stronger connection between the company and the customers i.e. the products and the market which needs them.